 APTN and The Discourse launch IndigiNews into the economic headwinds of COVID-19 with the goal of developing a new business model for independent Indigenous news.

-Okanagan Valley, B.C., May 5, 2020 – Today marks the launch of IndigiNews, a new digital platform for local news serving First Nations, Inuit and Métis communities.
+Okanagan Valley, B.C. – Today marks the launch of IndigiNews, a new digital platform for local news serving First Nations, Inuit and Métis communities.
 A joint venture of The Discourse and APTN, IndigiNews serves Indigenous Peoples in British Columbia’s Okanagan Valley and will soon expand to Vancouver Island.

 The joint venture aims to address the long history of Canadian media poorly representing and perpetuating stereotypes about Indigenous communities.
 The goal of IndigiNews is two-fold: first, to provide journalism that is driven by local communities’ needs.
 Second, to develop new business models for local digital news that contribute to the long-term sustainability of independent Indigenous news.